pkienzle/periodictable/README.rst

 Modified:

-* change neutron scattering calculations for incoherent cross section and penetration depth.
-Incoherent cross section is now the linear combination of the incoherent cross sections of the individual atoms.
+* Change neutron scattering calculations for incoherent cross section to be the linear combination of the incoherent cross sections of the individual atoms rather than total cross section minus the coherent cross section.
+Penetration depth of the unscattered beam still uses the total cross section plus the absorption cross section.
-  Penetration depth now includes absorption and incoherent scattering, but not coherent scattering.

 1.3.5 2013-02-26
 ----------------